 Consequential damages for the tort of bad faith may be paid to the insured to cover any additional damages that result from failure to pay, delayed payments, or other bad faith conduct.
 In cases of commercial policyholders, if failure to pay or delayed payments leads to collapse of the insured’s business or bankruptcy, the insured may seek all resulting losses as extra-contractual damages.
 This type of claim may result in significant financial payments to the insured for incurred expenses, lost sales, and the value and future earning potential of the business.
 Although direct damages are typically limited by policy limits, consequential damages are not limited.

-When filing a bad faith insurance claim in Nevada, the claim must be filed in a timely manner to meet the statute of limitations for personal injury claims: 2 Years for Personal Injury; 2 Years for Wrongful Death; and 3 Years for Medical Malpractice.
+When filing a bad faith insurance claim in Nevada, the claim must be filed in a timely manner to meet the statute of limitations for personal injury claims: 2 Years for Personal Injury; and 2 Years for Wrongful Death.